-The result from the above formulae, in array element units, must be multiplied by the length of an array element in machine addressing units, ie. bytes for the ND-500 and words for the ND-100.
+The result from the above formulae, in array element units, must be multiplied by the length of an array element in machine addressing units, i.e. bytes for the ND-500 and words for the ND-100.
 Note that on the ND-100 a byte occupies one half word, and consequently the result of the formulae must be even to give a valid address offset.
-Beware that the data type, of the array elements of a PACKED array, may modify the computation by which array element units are converted to machine addressing units.
+Take care to remember that the data type, of the array elements of a PACKED array, may modify the computation by which array element units are converted to machine addressing units.